Geometric retract rationality of norm varieties: Acknowledgements

 \section{Acknowledgements}

-Thanks to Remy van Dobben de Bruyn for comments and to Anand Sawant for explaining the results in \cite{BHS} to me.
+Thanks to Remy van Dobben de Bruyn and the referee for comments, and to Anand Sawant for explaining the results in \cite{BHS} to me.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 948066 (ERC-StG RationAlgic).